tc39/proposal-temporal/docs/calendar-draft.md

 - .toLocaleString()
 - .compare()

-Although small, this set of operations still covers many of the recipes in the Temporal Cookbook.
+Although small, this set of operations still covers many of the recipes in the proposed Temporal Cookbook.

 To enable the extended set of operations, the user would just use `.withCalendar()`: